IPC::System::Simple - Run commands simply, with detailed diagnostics

 use IPC::System::Simple qw(system); system("cat *.txt"); # system now succeeds or dies!

-are aliases to each
+system and run are aliases to each

 other.